jsrjaganatha/renci-website/src/content/news/features/2016/09/14_learn-about-using-irods-and-the-irods-consortium-at-free-sc16-workshop/index.md

 ---
 title: "Learn about using iRODS and the iRODS Consortium at free SC16 workshop"
-subtitle: IRODS: From Prototype to Production will be sponsored by DDN
+subtitle: "IRODS: From Prototype to Production will be sponsored by DDN"
 slug: learn-about-using-irods-and-the-irods-consortium-at-free-sc16-workshop
 publishDate: 2016-09-14
 author: